 The scholarship will be awarded on the basis of academic merit.
 Candidates must have, or expect to obtain, the overseas equivalent of a UK first-class honours degree.

-All applicants will be notified of the outcome in April 2016.
+All applicants will be notified of the outcome by the end of May 2018.